Particle.news

 Overview

-• Premier Danielle Smith announced the indefinite freeze on Alberta's industrial carbon price at $95 per tonne, effective immediately.
+• Alberta Premier Danielle Smith announced an indefinite freeze on the province's industrial carbon price, halting it at $95 per tonne effective immediately.

-• Environment Minister Rebecca Schulz stated that raising the price above $100 per tonne would harm Alberta's competitiveness and economic stability.
+• Environment Minister Rebecca Schulz stated that exceeding $100 per tonne would render Alberta's industries uncompetitive but emphasized the province's continued focus on emissions reduction.